-Trustworthy & Experienced Legal Representation Throughout the State of California
+Trustworthy & Experienced Legal Representation Throughout the State

 As employers learn that their salaried employees have been misclassified as exempt from overtime pay, they are reclassifying workers from “exempt” to “non-exempt.”
 This means they are now eligible for overtime pay.

 Many companies with in-house IT or IS departments, as well as many other types of companies, are converting their employees’ classification status department by department.
 Often these workers carry some of the longest hours of all, devoting nights, weekends, and long on-call periods to their jobs.
 Among those recently making conversions are IBM, Disney, Kaiser Foundation Hospitals, and Barclays Global Investors, as well as many others.

 Misclassified employees, can experience the following negative consequences:

 - The inability to access crucial benefits like health insurance

 - The inability to take sick leave or personal time off